Sir William Stephenson Scholarship

 Katharina Klassen + Ying Jason Yang Intrepid Scholarship 2015 © UWinnipeg

-Katharina Klassen and Ying (Jason) Yang are on different academic paths, but both are united in earning UWinnipeg’s prestigious Sir William Stephenson Scholarships for 2015.
-The two also share a record of achieving academic success and demonstrating extensive community service and volunteerism – on and off campus – which is integral to winning this scholarship.
+Katharina Klassen and Ying (Jason) Yang may be pursuing different academic paths, but both earned UWinnipeg’s prestigious Sir William Stephenson Scholarships for 2015.
+They share a strong track record of academic success and a commitment to community service and volunteerism, both on and off campus, which played a key role in securing this esteemed scholarship.

 2014 – Kamal Dhillon